rfeinman/learning-to-learn/README.md

 ## Repository Structure
-The repository contains 5 folders:
+The repository contains 6 subfolders:

 #### 1. learning2learn
 This folder contains the core reusable source code for the project.